 Unlike ionic solids, metals are very

-malleable, they can be readily bent, pressed or hammered into shape.
-The
+Metals are be readily bent, pressed or hammered into shape

 layers of atoms can slide over each other without fracturing

-reason for this is the mobility of the electrons.
-When planes of
+reason for this is the mobility of the electrons involved in the metallic

 metal atoms are 'bent' or slide the electrons can run in between the atoms and

 maintain a strong bonding situation.
-This can't happen in ionic solids.
+This can't happen in ionic solids which

 For more on the properties and uses of metals

 see Transition Metals and Extra

 Industrial Chemistry pages and the note and diagram below.

 a very dangerous situation of mechanical failure of the structure.